Quick Start

 The guidelines aim to serve all users, whether customising a whitelabel's properties or building an interface using a component library.

-The documentation is structured to scale from the foundational level of general principles to the more intricate details at a component level.
+The documentation is structured to scale from foundational principles to more intricate component-level details.

 Refer to the broader documentation for more detailed guidelines on specific principles and examples.